 All of the irons have a cavity back design which maximises their forgiveness and helps get your iron shots up into the air.
 The setup of irons and hybrid is ideal for a beginner golfer and will give you all the tools you need hitting into the green and to master your short game skills.

 Check out this article for a our full Callaway Strata review

 The Strata package comes complete with a bladed putter and a carry bag.
 The bag comes complete with a stand, a comfy double strap system for carrying and four pockets.

-This set of golf clubs will take you from a beginner all the way through to being a solid club player.
+This set of beginner golf clubs will take you from 1st 18 holes all the way through to being a solid club player.
 The only golf club you may wish to add at some point is a sand-wedge (56-degrees).
 These tend to be sold separately as there’s a good deal of personal preference.

 The Strata sets come in 12, 14 & 16 piece options.
 The ‘pieces’ count the stand bag and headcovers too.
 So think of the 16-piece as the full set option and the 14 and 12 as losing a wood and headcover each.
 Both are still great options and can save you some additional money when buying the smaller sets.

 You will also see ‘Callaway Strata’ and ‘Callaway Strata Ultimate’ sets advertised.
 The ‘ultimate’ sets have graphite shafts in the driver and wood, whereas the standard sets have a graphite shafted driver and lightweight steel shafts in the woods.

 Both are great options, but if you have a slower swing speed opt for the Strata Ultimate complete golf set.
 Expect to pay around $100 more for the ultimate options.